anderslatif/Kea_DAT_Node.js_2024_Spring/00._Course_Material/00._Meta_Course_Material/exam_requirements.md

 * the code shouldn’t be littered with console logs, unused code, unfinished snippets etc.

-* the product must be legal and conform to GDPR.
+* Consider making the website legal by conforming to GDPR.

 ---
 ---